History professor doesn’t let learning disability stop his success

 “I had a teaching assistant who would sit with me and type as I wrote out loud,” Clifford said, reflecting back on high school in Surrey, B.C.

-The scholar lives with severe dyslexia, struggling to read and write on a daily basis.
+It wasn’t until Clifford pursued his undergraduate degree at Bishop’s University that he learned how to write on his own.

-It wasn’t until Clifford pursued his undergraduate degree at Bishop’s University that he learned how to write.
+Now, Clifford is pushing for the Saskatchewan school system to better accommodate students who face similar challenges

 He credits a supportive school system, specifically in Surrey, and he praises his parents – a former teacher and principal – for advocating on his behalf.